avarobillard/eds223-in-class-labs/README.md

-# EDS223-in-class-labs
+# EDS 223 In Class Labs

-Repository containing weekly labs in EDS 223
+This repository contains the weekly labs in EDS 223.

+## Repository structure

+There is a folder dedicated to each week.